Issei-177013/Cloudflare-Utils/README.md

 - **Interactive CLI**: A user-friendly command-line interface for managing all features.
 - **Zone Management**: A full suite of tools to manage your Cloudflare zones directly from the CLI, including adding, listing, viewing details, deleting zones, and editing zone settings (SSL, Always Use HTTPS, etc.).
 - **Monitoring Agent**: An optional companion agent to monitor server traffic usage.
+- **Self-Monitoring**: The main utility can monitor the local server's traffic usage without needing a separate agent.

+## Trigger System

+The Cloudflare-Utils application includes a powerful trigger system that allows you to monitor data usage from your agents and receive alerts when certain thresholds are met.
+This is useful for keeping track of bandwidth usage and avoiding unexpected costs.

+### How it Works

+The trigger system runs as a background service that periodically checks the data usage of your configured agents.
+When the usage exceeds a specified limit within a given time period (e.g., 100GB in a month), a trigger is activated.

+Key components of the trigger system:
+- **Background Service**: A service that runs every 5 minutes to evaluate all configured triggers.
+- **Triggers**: A set of rules that define the conditions for an alert.
+Each trigger consists of:
+    - An **agent** to monitor.
+    - A **time period** (daily, weekly, or monthly).
+    - A **data volume** threshold (in GB).
+    - An **alert** that is logged when the trigger is activated.
+- **State Management**: The application uses a `state.json` file to keep track of fired triggers, ensuring that you only receive one alert per period for each trigger.

+### Managing Triggers

+You can manage triggers through the interactive CLI:
+1. Run `cfu` to open the main menu.
+2. Select "Traffic Monitoring".
+3. Select "Manage Triggers" to open the trigger management menu.

+From the trigger management menu, you can add, edit, and delete triggers.

 ## Monitoring Agent